Small balcony decor ideas and inspiration

 • An ice bucket – fill it with ice before you head outside to keep your drinks cool

 • An umbrella – to protect yourself from the sun

 • Fresh flowers – because they make us happy

 • A kiddie pool – right?
 Unique and fun (if you have the space)

-There you have it, all the small balcony decoration ideas that you could need to turn your tiny apartment balcony into a can’t-wait-to-get-out-there space.
-We have a feeling this will no longer be the least used area of your home.
+There you have it, all the outdoor space decoration ideas that you could need to turn your tiny apartment balcony or backyard into a can’t-wait-to-get-out-there space.
+We have a feeling this will turn into your favourite area quickly!